ibm-cloud-docs/discovery-data/migrate-to-v2.md

     For example, `GET {url}/v1/environment/{environment_id}/collections/{collection_id}/query?q=`.

-    The API returns the results. the `matching_results` field specifies the total number of results.
+    The API returns the results.
+The `matching_results` field specifies the total number of results.
 The results object returns the matching documents.
 Each document is returned as a separate JSON object.
 It returns a maximum of 10 documents by default.

     ```json
     {